 Long Island's Premier Nephrology (Kidney Disease) Division

-The division of nephrology at Winthrop-University Hospital is dedicated to providing the highest quality care for patients with kidney disorders, helping to maintain their health and well-being, and carrying out research focusing on improving the care of patients with kidney disease.
-That's why US News and World Report named Winthrop one of the premier regional hospitals for nephrology in 2013-2014.
+The division of nephrology at NYU Winthrop Hospital is dedicated to providing the highest quality care for patients with kidney disorders, helping to maintain their health and well-being, and carrying out research focusing on improving the care of patients with kidney disease.
+That's why US News and World Report named NYU Winthrop one of the premier regional hospitals for nephrology in 2013-2014.

 Nephrology/Kidney Disease Research